Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 Although enzootic FECV infection cannot be easily prevented by vaccination, it is possible to eliminate FECV from a closed group of cats through thorough carrier testing and strict quarantine (Hickman et al., 1995).
 However, FECV is so ubiquitous in nature and easily spread through direct and indirect cat-to-cat contact and on human-borne fomites that the strictest quarantine facilities and procedures are required to stop it.
 How strict must the quarantine be?
 Experience with testing and removal in conjunction with quarantine to eliminate and prevent FECV infection is limited to one report (Hickman et al., 1995).
 FECV was eliminated from a specific pathogen-free breed of cats at UC Davis by removing the virus shedders and significantly tightening quarantine procedures for the remaining colony (Hickman et al., 1995).
 Nevertheless, FECV re-entered this colony after several years, despite all attempts to prevent its spread (Pedersen NC, UC Davis, unpublished, 2022).
 The only example of effective quarantine for FECV was described for cats in the Falkland Islands (Addie et al., 2012).
 These islands in the remote South Atlantic have fortunately remained free of FECV, probably due to their extreme isolation.
 Measures have been taken to prevent future inadvertent introduction of FECV to the islands (Addie et al., 2012).
 Based on this experience, it is unlikely that FECV could be kept out of any group of domesticated cats unless the strictest isolation and infection prevention practices are followed.

-An interesting approach to prevent or delay FECV infection in kittens in kennels has been labeled "early weaning and isolation" (Addie et al., 1995a).
-This approach was based on the finding that kittens born to FECV-exposed or infected mothers acquired maternal immunity to infection up to 9 weeks of age (Pedersen et al., 2008).
-Therefore, kittens weaned a few weeks before the loss of this immunity (4-6 weeks of age) are usually free of infection and, if removed from the mother and isolated from other cats, could theoretically be kept free of the virus.
-This procedure was initially popular, but the facilities and quarantine procedures required to prevent the introduction of the virus are difficult to maintain in kennels with larger numbers of breeding cats (≥ 5 dams, Hartmann et al., 2005).
-Therefore, elimination of FECV in kittens by early weaning and isolation has been doomed to failure in most common homes/kennels due to ongoing direct and indirect exposure of infected cats to FECV.
+An interesting approach to preventing or delaying FECV infection in kittens in catteries has been termed “early weaning and isolation” (Addie et al., 1995a).
+This approach was based on the observation that kittens born to mothers exposed to or infected with FECV acquired maternal immunity to infection by 9 weeks of age (Pedersen et al., 2008).
+Therefore, kittens weaned several weeks before the loss of this immunity (4–6 weeks of age) are usually free of infection and, if removed from their mothers and isolated from other cats, could theoretically be maintained free of the virus.
+This approach was initially popular, but the facilities and quarantine procedures required to prevent the introduction of the virus are difficult to maintain in catteries with larger numbers of breeding cats (≥ 5 dams, Hartmann et al., 2005).
+Therefore, elimination of FECV in kittens by early weaning and isolation has been doomed to failure in most conventional homes/catteries due to the continued direct and indirect exposure of infected cats to FECV.
 Another problem with early weaning and isolation is the need to separate virus-free kittens from other cats in a large group.
-This problem could be avoided if all the cats got rid of the infection at the same time.
-This can be achieved by serially testing faeces for FECV excretion over a period of time and culling all shedding cats along with strict quarantine.
-However, since a significant proportion of cats in farms involved in FECV enzootic disease shed feces (Foley et al., 1997; Herrewegh et al., 1997), elimination of cats can have a serious effect on the gene pool (Hickman et al., 1995).
+This problem could be circumvented if all cats were cleared of infection at the same time.
+This can be achieved by serially testing feces for FECV excretion over a period of time and culling all excreting cats, along with strict quarantine.
+However, since a significant proportion of cats in households involved in enzootic FECV disease excrete feces (Foley et al., 1997; Herrewegh et al., 1997), elimination of cats can have a serious impact on the gene pool (Hickman et al., 1995).
 This begs the question – is there a way to eliminate FECV in all cats in a group at the same time?

-Interestingly, the relatively recent discovery of effective antivirals against FIP (Pedersen et al., 2018, 2019) also provided a theoretical method to eliminate all shedding viruses at once.
-The first studies on such use of antivirals, although of a rather preliminary nature, suggested that FECV could be eliminated from a closed population of cats with relatively short treatment (Addie et al., 2023).
-Assuming that FECV can be eliminated as an enzootic virus from the feline population by using specific antivirals, what are the pitfalls of doing so?
-The first pitfall concerns the duration of immunity against reinfection that could be induced by a short course of antiviral treatment.
-A follow-up study of cats successfully treated for FIP with GS441524 showed a return of unremarkable FECV shedding in 5/18 individuals within 3 to 12 months (Zwicklbauer et al., 2023), suggesting that treatment, like recovery from natural infection, does not confer long-term immunity .
-Second pitfalls are the cost of antivirals to treat primary and secondary infections, frequent stool testing to monitor excretion, and establishing and maintaining adequate quarantine facilities and practices.
-Therefore, domestic facilities with poor barrier isolation practices are doomed to failure to maintain this group of cats FECV-free for extended periods of time.
-The third pitfall concerns the common activities associated with breeding and exhibiting breeding cats.
-Breeding cats involves frequent interaction between kittens and older cats, as well as between people who come into contact with the cats and with each other.
-It is also difficult to imagine that a breeder and avid show participant would give up all the joys of breeding and showing their cats by avoiding all such contact.
-The final question is - "now that the cats are free of FECV, what should be done with them?".
-What is the chance that they will remain without FECV for any length of time after leaving the controlled environment?
-They will have no immunity to FECV and will be very sensitive to the slightest exposure.
-The same will apply to the group of cats they come from.
-Finally, and this is the biggest concern, the constant antiviral treatment required to maintain a group of cats free of FECV infection will lead to the development of drug resistance.
-We now know that resistance to GS-441524 can occur in cats treated for FIP, and UC Davis researchers1 and Cornell University3 agree that acquisition of drug resistance in enzootic FECV infections would outweigh any potential benefit of such treatment on FIP incidence.
+Interestingly, the relatively recent discovery of effective antivirals against FIP (Pedersen et al., 2018, 2019) has also provided a theoretical method to eliminate all shedding viruses at once.
+Initial studies on this use of antivirals, although relatively preliminary, have suggested that FECV can be eliminated from a closed group of cats with a relatively short course of treatment (Addie et al., 2023).
+Assuming that FECV can be eliminated as an enzootic virus from a group of cats using specific antivirals, what are the pitfalls of such an approach?
+The first pitfall concerns the duration of immunity to reinfection that a short course of antivirals might induce.
+A follow-up study of cats successfully treated for FIP with GS441524 showed a return of low FECV shedding in 5/18 individuals within 3 to 12 months (Zwicklbauer et al., 2023), suggesting that treatment, like recovery from natural infection, does not confer long-term immunity.
+The second challenge is the cost of antivirals to treat primary and secondary infections, frequent stool testing to monitor shedding, and the establishment and maintenance of adequate quarantine facilities and practices.
+Therefore, home facilities with weak barrier isolation procedures are doomed to failure to keep this group of cats free of FECV for extended periods.
+The third challenge relates to the routine activities associated with breeding and exhibiting breeding cats.
+Breeding breeding cats involves frequent interaction between kittens and older cats, as well as between humans in contact with the cats and each other.
+It is also difficult to imagine that a breeder of purebred cats and an avid cat showgoer would forgo all the joys of breeding and showing their cats by avoiding all such contact.
+The ultimate question is – “now that the cats are free of FECV, what should be done with them?”
+What are the chances that they will remain free of FECV for any length of time after leaving the controlled environment?
+They will have no immunity to FECV and will be very sensitive to even the slightest exposure.
+The same will be true for the group of cats from which they come.
+Finally, and this is the biggest concern, the constant antiviral treatment required to keep a group of cats free of FECV infection will cause drug resistance to develop.
+We now know that resistance to GS-441524 can occur in cats treated for FIP, and researchers at UC Davis1 and Cornell University3 agree that acquisition of drug resistance in enzootic FECV infections would outweigh any potential benefit of such treatment on FIP incidence.
 FIP is currently curable in more than 90 % cases3, and even if resistance to antivirals does develop, it is largely confined to the affected cat.
 Arguably, HIV-1 infection in humans is currently prevented by antivirals, with no reported concerns about drug resistance.
 However, HIV-1 prevention treatment is not a monotherapy, but includes several drugs of different classes.
 Treatment with multiple drugs is not carried out with the aim of increasing the effectiveness of the treatment, but rather with the aim of preventing the development of drug resistance.
 If the virus develops resistance to one drug in the drug cocktail, the other drugs will prevent it from replicating.

-In conclusion, I would like to paraphrase: "Just because something can be done, should it be done?"
-The author believes that much larger and better designed studies, conducted over a long period of time, are needed before treatment of asymptomatic FECV infection with antivirals can be seriously considered as a means of preventing FIP.
-The overall incidence of FIP in smaller and well-maintained breeding stations, shelters and research breeding colonies with FECV enzootic infection is often low and currently more than 90 % cases of FIP that could arise can be cured (Pedersen et al, 2019).3 A practical way to reduce the incidence of FIP is to keep the number of breeding cats and kittens low, to keep a larger number of older cats, not to breed individuals and bloodlines that have given rise to cases of FIP, and to minimize the stress of frequent introductions of new cats and placement/relocation .1 Isolation and early weaning can also be useful in smaller farms (Addie et al., 1995a).
+In conclusion, I would like to paraphrase: “Just because something can be done, should it be done?”
+The author believes that much larger and better designed studies, conducted over a long period of time, are needed before treating asymptomatic FECV infection with antivirals is seriously considered as a means of preventing FIP.
+The overall incidence of FIP in smaller, well-maintained kennels, shelters and research breeding colonies with enzootic FECV infection is often low, and currently more than 90% of the FIP cases that could arise can be cured (Pedersen et al, 2019).3 A practical way to reduce the incidence of FIP is to keep the number of breeding cats and kittens low, to keep a larger number of older cats, not to breed individuals and bloodlines that have given rise to cases of FIP, and to minimize the stress of frequent introductions of new cats and placement/relocation .1 Isolation and early weaning can also be useful in smaller farms (Addie et al., 1995a).
 The problem of FIP in foster/rescue facilities is a bigger problem because most cats come from the feral population and are often very young when they arrive.
 They often suffer from malnutrition, a number of other diseases and are exposed to a high degree of stress associated with capture, routine treatment, change of diet, adaptation to a new environment and finally rehoming.1,3

 References